Southern Ontario Pharmaceutical and Health Innovation Ecosystem

 Program administration

-• All dates for quarterly progress meetings with the SOPHIE team and due date for the final report will be stated in your contract agreement between your principal investigator / clinical champion and Innovation Factory.
+• All dates for progress meetings with the SOPHIE team and due date for the final report will be stated in your contract agreement between your principal investigator / clinical champion and Innovation Factory.

 • The life science firm will also agree to report back to the SOPHIE team one year and two years following the completion of the SOPHIE Commercialization Project.
 Failure to do so could result in funds being requested back from the life science firm.
-The SOPHIE team will reach out to the company at the one year and two year post award completion dates for company data that FedDev Ontario requires in order to measure the success of the program.
+The SOPHIE team may reach out to the company at the one year and two year post award completion dates for company data that FedDev Ontario requires in order to measure the success of the program.

 • A critical objective of SOPHIE is to create new intellectual property (IP) for the benefit of the life science firm.
-Unless otherwise agreed, ownership of any IP and/or trade secrets created as a result of the Commercialization Project is assumed to vest wholly with the for-profit firm (“Foreground IP”).
-The Commercialization Project contract will spell out explicitly how Foreground IP will be treated.
-Innovation Factory, Synapse Consortium nor FedDev Ontario will not take any ownership stake in any IP generated as a result of a Commercialization Project.
+Unless otherwise agreed, ownership of any IP and/or trade secrets created as a result of the commercialization project is assumed to vest wholly with the for-profit firm (“Foreground IP”).
+The commercialization project contract will spell out explicitly how Foreground IP will be treated.

 Supplementary Information